-When it comes to figuring out what type of SIBO you have, it is so important to get tested!
+When it comes to figuring out what type of SIBO you have, it is important to get tested!
 Getting the breathe test down is super simple.
-If anything it is a bit time consuming, but 100% worth it.
+If anything, it is a bit time consuming, but 100% worth it.
 Learning about the types of SIBO can help you figure out what your next steps will be.

 the 3 types of sibo

 This one has truly changed my life forever.
-This is one of the more trickier types of SIBO to heal from.
+This is one of the trickier types of SIBO to heal from.
 The reason is not only are you removing the hydrogen-producing bacteria, but also the archaea.

 Archaea is another form of bacteria that eats up the Hydrogen to produce Methane gas.
 This is not present for those with the other two forms of SIBO.
 This is signified when Methane gas is elevated after drinking the solution.

 This may blow your mind, but you don’t have an overgrowth of bacteria, but an overgrowth in archaea.
 This is a type of methanogen.
-But in order to have an overgrowth of the archaea, you need the bacteria to generate the hydrogen.
+But to have an overgrowth of the archaea, you need the bacteria to generate the hydrogen.

 This is another very common type of SIBO.
 Unlike the methane dominant form, there are no archaea to worry about.
 You will know if you have hydrogen dominant by an elevated amount of hydrogen after drinking the solution/at baseline.

-However, what if you take your test, it comes back as a negative, but you still have symptoms?
+However, if you take your test, it comes back as a negative, but you still have symptoms?
 This is when hydrogen sulfide SIBO comes into play.
 This is a very new type of SIBO.

 Unfortunately, there is no test for hydrogen sulfide gas.
-The way is diagnosed is by the flatlined breathe test and the continuation of the symptoms.
+The way is diagnosed by the flatlined breathe test and the continuation of the symptoms.
 This is a bit trickier to treat the lack of research on the topic.